papasage/papasage.github.io/_posts/2022-04-15-ghost-house.md

 meta: yee haw
 ---

+{% include media.html video="trailer.mp4" caption="This is a caption!" %}

 This theme implements a built-in Jekyll feature, the use of Pygments, for sytanx highlighting.
 It supports more than 100 languages.
 This example is in C++.
 All you have to do is wrap your code in a liquid tag:

 {% raw  %}